-Get my tips and tricks to make this delicious and refreshing matcha bubble tea (boba tea) at home without any fancy tools.
+Get my tips and tricks to make this delicious and refreshing matcha bubble tea (boba tea) at home without a matcha whisk!

-Bubble tea is an iced drink that was created in Taiwan in the 80s and it’s made with tea, milk, sugar, and tapioca balls.
-The tapioca balls, also known as boba, are why it’s called bubble tea.
-Add tapioca balls to any drink and it’s now a bubble tea drink.
+- Bubble tea is an iced drink that was created in Taiwan in the 80s.
+It’s made with tea, milk, sugar, and tapioca balls.
+(The tapioca balls, also known as boba, is why the drink is called bubble tea.)

 - Dark brown sugar

 You can use any kind of sugar but I like using brown sugar.

 - Oat milk